Intel CEO says company will make GPUs, popularized by Nvidia

 Qualcomm executive Eric Demmers last month went to Intel, a move first reported by industry publication CRN and later confirmed by Demmers on LinkedIn.

-In an interview with Reuters on the sidelines of the Cisco AI Summit, Tan said the GPU effort is being overseen by Intel's data center chip chief Kevork Kechichian.
+In an interview with Reuters on the sidelines of the Cisco AI Summit, Tan said the GPU effort will target data centers, where Nvidia has built a massive business in recent years, and that Demmers will report to Intel's data center chip chief Kevork Kechichian.

 "It's tied in with the data center," Tan told Reuters.
 "We're working with customers, and will then define what the customer needs."